MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
+### Sunday 24th February 2019

+### Joke No. 37 Bermuda Triangle
+As part of the oral sex humming bit?
+Bermuda triangle, by Barry Manilow?

+### Joke No 36.
+Comfort Zone
+I like comedy.
+It pushes me outside of my comfort zone.
+And to be clear my comfort zone is sitting at home watching an episode of Poirot where I can't remember who the murder is, while asking my wife "what's wrong" and she's still not so drunk that she's actually going to tell me.

 ### Thursday February 21st 2019

 ### Gig No. 11 - Funny Box Live - The Good Intent